Paedophile given custody of girl he then abused and got pregnant

 It stated: "Throughout the process of this review, neither the independent author nor the independent chair have heard from any professional who has not expressed concern regarding the decision made in court.

-"At, at the same time, all trusted the assessment of risk that [the offender] could potentially pose and accepted the court decision."
+"At the same time, all trusted the assessment of risk that [the offender] could potentially pose and accepted the court decision."

 The report said that Matthew "actively engaged" with authorities in relation to his past offending but that this was "disguised compliance" which "ultimately lessened professional involvement".